 - We have received reports that some students are receiving phone calls from people claiming to be associated with the University, asking for personal bank or visa details.
 This is a scam.
 Unfortunately, cyber criminals are also targeting Australians with a range of COVID-19 themed scams, both over the phone and online.
 It is vital that students and staff take simple steps to protect yourself and your information.
 The IT webpage has resources and information to help with cyber security.

 - Western’s Student Assistance Fund is supporting students who may be doing it tough at the moment.
-Some of the support provided includes grocery vouchers, modest financial support, or a loan laptop.
+Some of the support provided includes grocery vouchers and modest financial support.
 The domestic student or onshore international student application webpages provide further information about the support and assistance available.